Krubster/TextMMO/README.md

 TextMMO
 =======

-Text MMORPG, written on Java
+Text MMORPG, written on Java.
+Fully free to distribute and editing.

 Including client and server